sandroboehme/plutus-pioneer-program-3rd-iteration/writeup.md

          3. The node checks the current time and checks if the time range is within `txInfoValidRange`.
 If it fails, then validation fails immediately without running the validator scripts.
          4. The validator script can assume that the current time does fall into this interval as the "pre-checks" would have prevented running the script otherwise.
          5. This makes validation deterministic.
+            1. I guess that's the case as the validator script doesn't check against the current time anymore but always against the validity interval.
          6. It's a static piece of data attached to the transaction so the result of the validation does not depend on when it is run.
          Weather it's run in the wallet before submission or in one of the nodes when validating the transaction.
          7. ==> The validation script is deterministic because the time rage doesn't affect it as it can be assumed to always be valid when the script is run?